 That’s where our Valentine’s Day sight words activity, A Sight Word Bouquet, was born!

-We use our Valentine’s Day sight words activity as an assessment tool.
+We use our Valentine’s Day sight words activity as a recognition and practice project!
 I print only the words that we have taught.
 Each student is assessed 1 on 1.
 I call them to my table and we go through the words.
 If they read the word in 3 seconds, I put a red mark on that rose.
 If they don’t read the word, we leave it blank.
 After we assess, the students take the pages and color the words they read.
 I explain that they only color the roses with the red dots or red marks.

 After we finish coloring, we cut out the roses.
 Students then glue their roses on the vase to make a bouquet of sight words!